Andrew E. Svenson: Marriage

+Svenson met his wife while attending college.
+Marian Stewart was the adopted daughter of wealthy parents; the young couple eloped in 1932.

 Early career

 Svenson began his career as a copy boy at the Newark Evening News, where he stayed until 1948.
-He worked his way up at the newspaper, becoming a writer.
-He was given his own column about pet care and health.
-During World War II he was promoted to the War Desk, and was the overnight editor for the Sunday Edition of the Newark Evening News.
+He later became a writer and was given his column about pet care and health.
+During World War II, he was promoted to the War Desk and was the overnight editor for its Sunday Edition.
 At the News, Svenson became a very close friend of writer Howard R. Garis, author of the Uncle Wiggily children's book series.

 Stratemeyer Syndicate

 Garis introduced Svenson to Stratemeyer Syndicate partner Harriet Adams in 1947.
 Svenson began at the Syndicate as a ghostwriter in 1948.
-By his death in 1975, he had become a full partner in the Syndicate, and had shaped the course of multiple children's book series during three challenging decades.
+By his death in 1975, he had become a full partner in the Syndicate and had shaped the course of multiple children's book series during three challenging decades.

 Svenson began by writing Hardy Boys volumes #’s 28, 29, and 30, based on outlines by Harriet Adams.
 His first Hardy Boys book was “The Sign of the Crooked Arrow," published in 1949.
 He quickly advanced to work on other series, and on all aspects of production — providing plot outlines, writing complete manuscripts, editing, and rewriting works produced by other Syndicate authors.
 By 1961, Svenson had become such a key component to the ongoing success of the Syndicate, that he was made a full partner.

 In addition to The Hardy Boys, Svenson wrote 20 volumes of The Bobbsey Twins, as well as volumes for Honey Bunch and Norman.

 Svenson originated and wrote three children's book series, The Happy Hollisters, The Tolliver Family, and Brett King.
 The Tolliver Family was the first series about African-American children.
 The Happy Hollisters series was based on Svenson's own family.
-After his death the Stratemeyer Syndicate assigned the rights to The Happy Hollisters to his widow, Marian Svenson.
+After his death, the Stratemeyer Syndicate assigned the rights to The Happy Hollisters to his widow, Marian Svenson.
 Following her death the series was owned by The Hollister Family Properties Trust.

 Hardy Boys

-Svenson's best known contribution to children's literature is the Hardy Boys series.
-The series was originally started by Harriet Adams’ father in 1927, and was written by several ghostwriters until 1948.
+Svenson's best-known contribution to children's literature is the Hardy Boys series.
+The series was originally started by Harriet Adams’ father in 1927 and was written by several ghostwriters until 1948.
 The early books written in the 1920s and 1930s reflected the social era in which they were created; by today's standards, they have many racial stereotypes.
 The books also portrayed police officers in a less than flattering light, and the brothers themselves were somewhat rebellious against authority.

 The Hardy Boys began to evolve in the late 1940s.
 Adams chose Svenson for this series based on his family life, and his contributions to the community; she wanted an author who could create more modern, wholesome Hardy Boys.
-Previously rebellious, the Hardy Boys would be adventurous yet respectful, resourceful and accomplished.
-This new image reflected the change in image Americans had of themselves in that era.
+Previously rebellious, the Hardy Boys would be adventurous yet respectful, resourceful, and accomplished.